 There are a countless number of situations in which personal injury rules would be applicable:

-Accidents: Someone has acted in a careless or negligent manner, and that negligence has caused injury or some other kind of harm to another person.
+Accidents: Someone has acted carelessly or negligently, and that negligence has caused injury or some other kind of harm to another person.
 Good examples of this are auto accidents, slip and fall accidents, and medical malpractice.

 Intentional Acts: The defendant’s deliberate actions have caused injury or harm to someone else.
 A good example of this is assault and battery.

-Defective Products: There are also some instances when the defendant is able to be held accountable for injuries even without any negligence or purposeful wrongdoing.
+Defective Products: There are also some instances when the defendant can be held accountable for injuries even without any negligence or purposeful wrongdoing.
 Good examples of this are product liability claims that are brought against companies who produced a defective product.

 Defamation: Somebody’s defamatory comment or allegation has caused undue harm to someone else’s name or reputation.